We can all agree that meatball sandwiches are delicious. However, my recipe for smoked meatball subs will keep you coming back for more!

 - Form into 1 1/2 inch meatballs and place into a large parchment-lined aluminum tray or baking sheet.
 Do not overcrowd them; they need room to cook evenly!

-- Remove pan, turn up the heat to about 370 degrees F. Once to temp, place the tray with meatballs back on the grill, close the lid and let the meatballs come up to temp.
-They are done once they reach between 160-165 degrees F.
+- Remove pan, turn up the heat to about 375 degrees F. Once to temp, place the tray with meatballs back on the grill, close the lid and let the meatballs come up to temp.
+They are done once they reach an internal temperature of 165 degrees F.

 - Once cooked, remove the tray from the grill, and set it onto a heat-resistant surface.
 Carefully remove the meatballs, place them into the marinara.
 Let the sauce bubble a bit and make sure the meatballs are well coated.